Bulat-Ziganshin/EasyProtoBuf/README.md

 (where FTYPE is the Protobuf type of the field, e.g. 'fixed32' or 'message'):
 - get_FTYPE reads the value of the non-repeated field
 - get_repeated_FTYPE reads the value of the repeated field
+- get_map_FTYPE1_FTYPE2 reads one map entry
+and inserts it into the supplied C++ map container
 - put_FTYPE writes the value of the non-repeated field
 - put_repeated_FTYPE writes the value of the unpacked repeated field
 - put_packed_FTYPE writes the value of the packed repeated field
+- put_map_FTYPE1_FTYPE2 writes all entries from the supplied C++ map container

 The field number is the first parameter in put_* calls, and is placed in the case label before get_* calls.